 What is the FEI Tribunal?

-The FEI Tribunal is established under Article 38 of the FEI Statutes and is composed of a Chair and a minimum of six (6) other members, each with legal expertise and appropriate knowledge and experience of equestrian sport.
+The FEI Tribunal is established under Article 38 of the FEI Statutes and is composed of a Chair and a minimum of six (6) other members, each with legal expertise and appropriate knowledge and experience of equestrian sport (click here for more details).
 Subject to a few restrictions outlined in the FEI Statutes, the FEI Tribunal decides all cases submitted to it by or through the Secretary General.
 These cases may be appeals or matters that are not otherwise under the jurisdiction of the Ground Jury or the Appeal Committee.

 Click here to be redirected to the page where you will find the FEI Statutes and the Internal Regulations of the FEI Tribunal.

 By clicking any link on this page you are giving your consent for us to set cookies.